Anatomy and Physiology

 As part of the application process, you may be invited to an interview.
 Have a look at our top ten tips for preparing for your interview.
 If you are offered an interview following your application, you will be sent further information about what to expect and what you need to bring with you on the day.

 We are looking for bright, communicative, practical people who enjoy the prospect of clinical practical work and also the chance to help improve the lives of others within a rewarding and exciting career.
-We do suggest that all applicants attend a Prosthetic and/or Orthotic Clinic and provide a summary of your experience.
+All applicants are required to attend a Prosthetic and/or Orthotic Clinic and provide a summary of your experience.
 You will receive further information about this when you have applied, or you can contact the admissions tutor on: G.A.Banwell1@salford.ac.uk

 English language requirements

 International applicants will be required to show proficiency in English.
 An IELTS score of 6.5 (with no element below 6.0) is proof of this.
 If you need to improve your written and spoken English, you might be interested in our English Langauge courses.

 Maths, English and Science at grade C/grade 4 or above

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.